 Being a very active person, I decided to upgraded my skills and become a hiking and backpacking guide in 2007 and I've never looked back.
 Working in the National Parks requires several qualifications.
 Since then, I've completed the Interpretive Guides Association Professional Guiding Level, and also the Association of Canadian Mountain Guides (A.C.M.G.)
 Hiking Guide program.
 I also have a wilderness first responder course that involves 90 hours of first aid and emergency training.

-I've been guiding hiking trips for the past ten years, and have developed my own unique and interactive guiding style.
+I've been guiding hiking trips for the past twelve years, and have developed my own unique and interactive guiding style.
 My appreciation of life and fascination with nature will show in my presentations as will my extensive knowledge of the area.
 I've developed ability to take my knowledge and deliver it in an understandable and fun way to guests of all ages.
 Being both peaceful and active, I've chosen the middle path.
 Balancing work life with love of nature, I'm always happy to share with others the amazing outdoor experiences available in the Canadian Rockies.

 Hi There!
 I wanted to tell you a little bit about myself before you come on a tour with me!
 I've been passionate about the outdoors from a very early age.
 I'm fulfilling one of my dreams by working as a professional guide.